 How to approach the New Passions segment?

 If you want to retain customers in the New Passions segment, implement a unique onboarding process for the newly acquired customers with a high AOV.

 In the onboarding process, you want to measure experience pre and post-delivery after the first order, offer direct contact with their customer support team, a better unboxing experience, and so on.

 Based on the Net Promoter Score responses, you can send them specific non-transactional email flows to provide them with value and help customers build trust with the brand.
 If the NPS were not satisfactory, the customer support team should take them over and help them resolve their problems/ frictions and offer the best solutions moving further.

 The flirting customer segment also includes new customers who placed their first order but not as recent as New Passions and not as valuable.

 As we said before, even if you got these customers to purchase from you two times, it doesn’t mean they can bring more value to your business in the long term.

 How to analyze the New Passions Segment?

-Take what you learned from the qualitative research on your Soulmates and Lovers and implement it into all the channels you are using to communicate with your Flirting customers and make sure their customer experience is top-notch.
+Take what you learned from the qualitative research on your Soulmates and Lovers and implement it into all the channels you are using to communicate with your Flirting customers and ensure their customer experience is top-notch.

 How to approach the Flirting Segment?